StefanTodoran/crates-craters/PRIVACYPOLICY.md

 ## Information We Collect

-We do not collect any information about our users.
-This may change in the future if we decide to support an online server for level sharing, but users will be notified about any modifications to the privacy policy.
+We do not collect any personal information about our users.
+In order to sign up for an account, users must provide a valid email address, but this is used only for account verification and is completely optional.
+We also track level attempts and solutions.

 ## How The Information Is Used

-No information is collected, so this seciton does not apply.
+Data on level attempts and solutions is used to improve level design.
+If a users elects to create an account (which is not required to play levels, only for level sharing), we use the provided email address to verify their account.
+Besides this verification being done through Google's Firebase platform, user emails are never shared with any third parties.
 We will never share or sell your data.

 ## Questions